Counseling, Training, and Supervision

 Dr. Izzard is a global practitioner as she has served clients in the United Kingdom, Pacific Islands, Jamaica, Australia, Germany, Malaysia, Canada, and more.
 Dr. Izzard has extensive experience working with African American Males in active Military service, as US Veterans, and within the Georgia medical prison system.
 Dr. Izzard utilizes her faith based, evidence based, clinical counseling expertise, multicultural competence, counselor education knowledge, and technology approach to create a unique serving environment for clients and professionals.

 Dr. Izzard is a founding member and has served as President for The American Counseling Association of Georgia in 2019-2020.
 Dr. Izzard’s Presidential term was one of history making as she strategically led ACA of Georgia in its first full year of Professional Development, Advocacy, Leadership Development, Service Projects, Counselor Support Groups, and over twenty-five Community Stakeholder Collaborations.
 During Dr. Izzard’s term she served on the American Counseling Association’s historic licensure Interstate Compact Advisory Board in Collaboration with the National Council for Interstate Compacts; the Council of State Governments.
-Dr. Izzard continues to serve on the Compact Board and is the only African American female Doctorate level Licensed Counselor and Counselor Leader member.
+Dr. Izzard served on the Compact Board as the only African American female Doctorate level Licensed Counselor and Counselor Leader member.
 Dr. Izzard also served on the Georgia Mental Health Policy Partnership in collaboration with NAMI Georgia, Mental Health America of Georgia, and many more Mental Health Advocacy organizations.
 Dr. Izzard’s term ended strong leading the first Multicultural Symposium focused exclusively on African American Male Wellness in May of 2020.
 Dr. Izzard received the American Counseling Association Southern Region Chair’s Award in April 2021 for her Leadership and Advocacy during her term.
 Dr. Izzard served as a mentor for the American Counseling Association’s first national 2021 mentoring program (ACAMP) for new counseling professionals.
 Dr. Izzard served as a mentor for the American Psychological Association and National Board of Certified Counselor’s inaugural collaborative Interdisciplinary Minority Fellowship Mentoring Program (IMFP) in 2021 for graduate counseling students of color and continues to serve.